marcoguerri/tpm2-quote-tools/README.md

 # tpm2-quote-tools
 This is a simple tool to read and manipulate TPM2 quotes.
 It was written while experimenting with [tpmfail](https://tpm.fail/).
 It supports the following commands:

-* Validating an ECDSA keypair, where the pub key is serialized according to RFC5480 and the priv key is provided with its integer representation
+* Validating an EC keypair, where the pub key is serialized according to RFC5480 and the priv key is provided with its integer representation
 * Validating a TPM quote, given a PCR file reading
 * Tampering a quote, based on a modified PCR file

+It assumes to be working with a NIST P-256 Curve.

 ### Validate ECDSA keypair
 ```